ChaseSpace2/bar_chart/README.md

 import numpy as np
 from matplotlib import pyplot as plt

-# TJ Mach hrs for December.
+# Mach hrs for December.
 filename = 'capacity.csv'
 with open(filename) as f:
     reader = csv.reader(f)